avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/validator.md

 3. Click `Validate` for your validator to set up validation.

-The `reward commission percentage` is the commission percentage that you can declare against your validator's rewards.
+The `Reward commission percentage` is the commission percentage that you can declare against your validator's rewards.
 This is the rate that your validator will be commissioned with.

 `Payment preferences` - You can specify the percentage of the rewards that will get paid to you.
 The remaining will be split among your nominators.